Vllaadd/energy-efficiency-grading-in-nyc/CODE_BREAKDOWN.md

 4. **axios:**
    - A JavaScript library used for making HTTP requests.
+   - `HTTP - Hypertext Transfer Protocol` is a protocol used for communication on the World Wide Web.
+When we visit a website, our browser sends HTTP requests to the server, and the server responds with the requested data.
    - Used here to fetch data from an external API.

 5. **CSS:**